EfeAdzhar/MovieMatcher/README.md

 # Still in development
 ## FilmMatcher is an application that allows you to choose films like a dating app and match them with your friends.
-If both choose the same movie, the application will present It witch will make your late-night movie search much easier and more enjoyable.
+If both choose the same movie, the application will present it, which will make your late-night movie search much easier and more enjoyable.

-### Domain Model:
+### Domain Model(version 1.
+It's not full and will be changed):
 ![Domain](<FilmMatcher/images/photo_2023-10-15 21.30.46.jpeg>)